BE Informed No. 1.5

 drills and tests in RACES.

-that our VEs' exams must be such as to prove that the examinee possesses the operational and technical qualifications
+that our VEs' exams must be such as to prove that the examinee possesses the operational and technical qualifications required

-required to perform properly the duties of an amateur service licensee.
-Our examinations, therefore, are unsuitable for the
+to perform properly the duties of an amateur service licensee.
+Our examinations, therefore, are unsuitable for the professionals

-professionals now moving onto our frequency bands.
-Their employers are the logical parties to determine who best serves their
+now moving onto our frequency bands.
+Their employers are the logical parties to determine who best serves their needs.
+If

 performed by a commercial radio operator are contained in Part 23, Part 80, and Part 87.
 Part 80 contains the rules for stations in the maritime services and Part 87 contains the rules for the aviation services.
 (E-CFR does not show a Part 23.)

-professionals are obviously not migrating to our amateur service bands to carry out transmitter maintenance and repair duties.
+are obviously not migrating to our amateur service bands to carry out transmitter maintenance and repair duties.
 They are

-They are being deployed there to participate on behalf of their employers in emergency preparedness or disaster readiness
+being deployed there to participate on behalf of their employers in emergency preparedness or disaster readiness tests or

-Q. Does a person employed by a VE or VEC as a "Section 97.527 out-of-pocket
+Q. Must a person employed by a VE or VEC as a "Section 97.527 out-of-pocket expense" line item

 Q. Are there provisions in place to keep VE and VEC out-of-pocket expenses from skyrocketing?

-room for an examination fee that most potential applicants are willing to pay, and the fact that there are at least two VECs
+examination fee that most potential applicants are willing to pay, and the fact that there are at least two VECs and probably

 ●▬ ▬ ●●●▬